Views Media

 Pros:

-• 5 resistance levels included - Extra light, light, medium, heavy, and extra heavy for progression
+• 5 resistance levels included — extra light to extra heavy for progression

-• Instruction guide - Dozens of illustrated exercises for all muscle groups
+• Instruction guide with illustrated exercises for all muscle groups

-• Versatile use - Works for legs, arms, back, shoulders, ankles, hips, and stomach
+• Works for legs, arms, back, shoulders, ankles, hips, and stomach

 Cons: